Distearth/ReDoVi/README.md

 # ReDoVi - Dolby Vision Video Processing Tool

-ReDoVi is a Windows-based GUI application designed to process Dolby Vision (DoVi) video files.
-It allows users to extract, re-encode, and remux Dolby Vision metadata while maintaining high-quality video and audio.
+ReDoVi is a Windows-based GUI application designed to process Dolby Vision (DoVi) HDR video files.
+It will extract, re-encode (Based on quality choice), and remux Dolby Vision metadata while maintaining high-quality video and audio.
 The tool supports CUDA, QSV, and CPU encoding modes, making it versatile for different hardware configurations.
+Should convert to Profile 8 if it is not.

 ## Features